Left and Center: Tammie circa, 1986

 Height and Weight: 5’5″ and 108 pounds

-Distinguishing Characteristics: Caucasian Female, Brown hair, Hazel eyes, Tammie has a homemade tattoo on her upper left arm which spells her initials “T.A.M”, her ears are both pierced and her hair was in a light shade of color at the time of her disappearance
+Distinguishing Characteristics: Caucasian Female, Brown hair, Hazel eyes, Tammie has a homemade tattoo on her upper left arm which spells her initials “T.A.M”, her ears are both pierced and her hair was a light shade of brown

-Clothing/Jewelry Description: A denim jacket, a yellow striped shirt, black corduroy pants, beige boots, Tammie was last seen carrying a a shoulder bag
+Clothing/Jewelry Description: A denim jacket, a yellow striped shirt, black corduroy pants, a pair of beige colored boots, Tammie was last seen carrying a a shoulder bag

 NCMEC Number: 603748